-Production-ready application firewall built for Zorin OS 18.
-Like a medieval bastion protecting a fortress, Bastion stands guard over your network connections, giving you the control you had on Windows.
+Production-ready application firewall with a high-performance Rust daemon and kernel-level eBPF for <1ยตs process identification.
+Like a medieval bastion protecting a fortress, Bastion stands guard over your network connections, giving you complete control over outbound traffic.

 Linux by default allows ALL outbound connections.
 Any application can connect to any server without your knowledge or permission.
 This is a security risk.